French skincare is my love language. And French soaps. And French makeup. And French perfumes.

 T. LeClerc Loose Powder

-T. LeClerc Loose Powder is a French makeup staple, which makes sense given that it was created by an actual pharmacist.
+T. LeClerc Loose Powder is a French makeup staple, which makes sense, given that an actual pharmacist created it.

-Formulated using rice starch, its extremely light texture helps set makeup, mattify shiny spots and thanks to the zinc, protect from the sun.
+Formulated using rice starch, its extremely light texture helps set makeup, mattifies shiny spots, and protects from the sun thanks to the zinc.

-The pressed versions are equally iconic and both ranges now come in 30 shades.
+The pressed versions are equally iconic; both ranges now come in 30 shades.

 Bastide Huile Seche Epatante Dry Oil Mist

-It’s nearly impossible to pick a favorite region in France, given its beauty and complexity.
+Given the beauty and complexity, it’s nearly impossible to pick a favorite region in France.

-But if pushed, I would definitely settle on Provence, the land of olives, almonds, cherry blossoms, bee hives, flowers, herbs, organic bakeries, quixotic stone cottages, painted vistas, artisans, sculptors, painters and musicians.
+But if pushed, I would settle on Provence, the land of olives, almonds, cherry blossoms, bee hives, flowers, herbs, organic bakeries, quixotic stone cottages, painted vistas, artisans, sculptors, painters, and musicians.

 And Bastide bottles all of these in delicate glass vials, under the calming hand of Aix-en-Provence native Frédéric Fekkaï (yes, of the hair fame!) and his wife Shirin.